brien17/ProductionLineTrackerGUI/README.md

 I am not seeking any contributions to this project, but you are free to download it and use or modify it as you wish.

 ## License
+This program is licensed under the GNU General Public License v3.0.
+You are free to use or modify this software as desired.

 ## Acknowledgements
 * Professor Vanselow